EmiliaWenta/goit-html-css-hw2/README.md

 # goit-html-hw2
-Make HTML markup and some styling for portfolio site.
+Purpose of the task was making HTML markup and some styling for porfolio and agencja site based on the templated in figma.